remotion-dev/remotion/packages/docs/docs/cli/render.md

 [`h264` or `h265` or `png` or `vp8` or `vp9` or `mp3` or `aac` or `wav` or `prores` or `h264-mkv`](/docs/config#setcodec).
 If you don't supply `--codec`, it will use the H.264 encoder.
 Available since v1.4.

+### `--audio-bitrate`

+Specify the output bitrate for the generated audio.
+Beware, ffmpeg may, depending on the codec chosen, not take this parameter into account.

+### `--video-bitrate`

+Specify the output bitrate for the generated video.
+Beware, ffmpeg may, depending on the codec chosen, not take this parameter into account.

 ### `--prores-profile`

 [Set the ProRes profile](/docs/config#setproresprofile).
 This option is only valid if the [`codec`](#--codec) has been set to `prores`.
 Possible values: `4444-xq`, `4444`, `hq`, `standard`, `light`, `proxy`.
 See [here](https://video.stackexchange.com/a/14715) for explanation of possible values.
 Default: `hq`.
 Available since v2.1.6.